-OTHER LANGUAGES: FRENCH, GREEK, HEBREW and LATIN
+OTHER LANGUAGES: GREEK, HEBREW and LATIN

-Also offered are language courses designed to develop proficiency in French, Greek, Hebrew, and Latin by developing skills in reading, writing, and conversation; to foster an understanding of other peoples and their cultural and literary traditions; to instill an appreciation of the major literary works in these languages; and to prepare students to use these languages in their careers.
+Also offered are language courses designed to develop proficiency in Greek, Hebrew, and Latin by developing skills in reading, writing, and conversation; to foster an understanding of other peoples and their cultural and literary traditions; to instill an appreciation of the major literary works in these languages; and to prepare students to use these languages in their careers.
 New Testament Greek and Hebrew are offered in the School of Theology.
-The course offerings in Latin are designed to enable students to develop proficiency in understanding the Latin language, reading Latin literature, and appreciating classical and Medieval civilization.
+The course offerings in Latin are designed to enable students to develop proficiency in understanding the Latin language, reading Latin literature, and appreciating classical and medieval civilization.
 Latin is housed in the College of Arts and Humanities.
-For more information, please contact Dr. J. Matthew Boyleston, mboyleston@hbu.edu.
+For more information, please contact individual language departments.